Constraint-Generation Policy Optimization (CGPO): Nonlinear Programming for Policy Optimization in Mixed Discrete-Continuous MDPs: Methodology

-In Table \ref{table:complexity}, we discuss the relationship between the expressivity classes of policies and state transition dynamics and the resulting classes of the inner and outer optimization problems.
+In Table \ref{table:complexity}, we present the relationship between the expressivity classes of policies and state transition dynamics and the corresponding classes of the inner and outer optimization problems.
 The policy classes of interest include PWS-C, PWL-C, PWS-L, PWL-L, PWN-N and the different variants of piecewise polynomial policies.
 Meanwhile, expressivity classes for state dynamics and reward include linear, polynomial and general nonlinear functions (their piecewise counterparts generally fall under the same expressivity classes, and are excluded for brevity).

-Interestingly, when the policy and state dynamics are both linear, the outer problem is a PP. To see this, consider the transition function $s' = s + a$, and the policy $a = w s$.
-Then:

-which are polynomial in $w$.
-In a similar vein, a PWL-C policy and linear dynamics result in a MIBCP outer problem due to the bilinear interaction between successor state decision variables and policy weights in the linear conditions.
+Interestingly, as shown in Appendix~\ref{sec:app-linear-case}, when the policy and state dynamics are both linear, the outer problem is a PP. In a similar vein, a PWL-C policy and linear dynamics result in a MIBCP outer problem due to the bilinear interaction between successor state decision variables and policy weights in the linear conditions.

-Our experiments in the next section empirically evaluate PWS-C and PWS-L policies with linear dynamics, and Q policies with nonlinear dynamics.
+Our experiments in the next section empirically evaluate PWS-C and PWS-L policies with linear dynamics and Q policies with nonlinear dynamics.
 This requires solving mixed-integer problems with large numbers of decision variables ranging from MILP to PP to MINLP.
-However, as algorithmic improvements in nonlinear optimizers continue to improve their search efficiency, we expect the performance of CGPO will also improve accordingly, allowing solutions for larger problems and policy expressivity classes.